All Episodes

 There's fear, but the reason for the fear is you have no control over it.

-Like, for example, once your kids get a certain age, you can't control them, and then it's every day is a crapshoot.
+Like, for example, once your kids get a certain age, you can't control them, and then every day is a crapshoot.

-You just use hope and pray, right?
+You just hope and pray, right?

 You just hope and pray.

-Uh same thing here.
+Same thing here.

 Two years later, gasoline was a buck.

-And that was panic city, because you have to have gasoline in your car.
+And that was Panic City because you have to have gasoline in your car.

-I mean, there's it matters who wins elections.
+I mean, it matters who wins elections.

-I'm not saying that it doesn't, but as individuals, we can't sit up, get up every day and look whatever direction Washington is from your house and bow down and pray to them to do the right thing.
+But as individuals, we can't sit up, get up every day and look whatever direction Washington is from your house and bow down and pray to them to do the right thing.

 All I'm saying is you have more control over your life and your future and how to deal with these obstacles than you realize.

-And if you just learn to get hold, grasp that concept, uh just the idea of being able to take action to deal with it, uh, and sometimes it's not going to work, nothing works all the time, there are going to be ups and downs, and that's the point.
+And if you just learn to get hold, grasp that concept, just the idea of being able to take action to deal with it.

-But for every down, there's there is a corresponding up that is going to happen down the road.
+But for every down, there is a corresponding up that is going to happen down the road.

 And when the up happens, we're generally better off than we were when the previous down occurred.

-A quick I don't mean to preach here, folks.
+I don't mean to preach here, folks.

-I'm just, and I don't mean to get on Joe, and I don't mean to get on the other guy.
+And I don't mean to get on Joe, and I don't mean to get on the other guy.

-I perhaps whining is not the I'm really talking about myself.
+I'm really talking about myself.

-I just I just don't do well with people who complain.
+I just don't do well with people who complain.

 I don't know what to say.